pual/couchbase-mobile-portal/md-docs/ready/training/adding-security-extras.md

+> **Note:** You can remove the local database and check if the pull replication retrieves the documents now present on Sync Gateway.
+On macOS, use the [SimPholders](https://simpholders.com/) utility app to quickly find the data directory of the application and delete the database called **user1**.
+Then restart the app and you'll notice that the "Today" list isn't displayed.
+That is, the list document wasn't replicated from Sync Gateway to Couchbase Lite.
+Indeed, the document is not routed to a channel that the user has access to. **Channel** and **access** are new terms so don't worry, we'll cover what they mean in the next section.
+<video src="https://d3vv6lp55qjaqc.cloudfront.net/items/1s1G3C1i2a0G2P3o0G0m/movie1.mp4" controls="true" poster="https://cl.ly/1W2T3w463S0f/image72.png"></video>

 Here's a table that compares the Live Preview Mode and Deploy To Server.
 For channel and access changes, the Live Preview Mode is very useful.
 Just make sure to copy the changes to your config file once you're done!

 |FAQ|Live Preview Mode|Deploy To Server|